Dangui: Origins

-It is currently believed the Dangui originated from jangjeogori (장저고리; long jeogori), which was worn before the early Joseon Dynasty as formal wear.
+It is currently believed the dangui originated from jangjeogori (장저고리; long jeogori), which was worn before the early Joseon as formal wear.

-The scholars of the late Joseon Dynasty, such as Bak Gyusu who wrote the Geoga japbokgo (거가잡복고 居家雜服攷), a history of Korean clothing, in 1841, believed that the Dangui originated from China and may have dated back to the time when the Chinese clothing system was introduced to Korea between 57 BC and 668 AD, during the Three Kingdoms period of Korea:
+The scholars of the late Joseon period, such as Pak Kyusu, who wrote the 1841 Geoga japbokgo (거가잡복고 居家雜服攷), a history of Korean clothing, believed that the dangui originated from China and may have dated back to the time when the Chinese clothing system was introduced to Korea between 57 BC and 668 AD, during the Three Kingdoms period of Korea:

 This belief was due to the use of the Chinese character《唐》; this character could either refer to the Tang (唐) dynasty or indicate a "Chinese" (唐) product introduced from China; but, in this context, the scholars had assumed that it referred to the Tang dynasty.
-However, the claim that the dangui dates back to the Tang dynasty is currently judged as being erroneous, considering that the clothing characteristics of Dangui appeared in the middle of the 17th century according to the excavation of related relics.
+However, the claim that the dangui dates back to the Tang dynasty is currently judged as being erroneous, considering that the clothing characteristics of the dangui appeared in the middle of the 17th century according to the excavation of related relics.
 It is also noted that it is only in the 17th century that the term dangui first appeared in literature.